evan361425/flutter-pos-system/README.md

 Key features of this POS system:

+- Inventory system: Monitor and manage ingredient inventory.
+- Customer information: Capture customer demographics (e.g., age, gender) for analytics.
+- Cash register: Simplify daily balance calculations.
+- Transit: Export and backup orders, menus, and other data for external use.
+- Analytics: Create custom line charts and pie charts for analysis.
+- Printer: Print receipts via Bluetooth connection.

+Design Principles:

 - Offline usage: Use the system even without an internet connection.
 - Privacy-focused: No personal data is stored remotely, only on your device.
-- Inventory system: Track your ingredient inventory.
-- Customer information: Record customer details like age and gender for analysis.
-- Cash register: Easily calculate daily balances and track cash on hand.
-- Export and backup: Export orders, menus, and other data outside the app.
-- Analytics: Create custom line charts and pie charts for analysis.
+- Responsive Width Design.

 ## Download